samadhiss/UniversitySystem/README.md

-hey this my first github project.
+hey this is my first github project.